mrzzy/ntu-sc1015/README.md

 We can observe that `Religious Organizations`, `Public Services & Government`, and `Mass Media` has the higher ratio of more than `0.95`. `Food`, `Nightlife`, and `Restaurants` has the lower ratio of less than `0.75`.
 This can be explain as with higher number of business based on that category, there will be a higher chance of the business closing as well with the possibility of higher competition among each business.
 Comparing between the ratio and the category count, we can see the trend where with a low business count, there will be a higher ratio, while having a higher business count, there will be a lower ratio.

 ## Question 4 Verdict
 It is difficult to conclude that the category of business affects whether it will remain open.
-Even though there is a high business count in one category, it will logically have a higher possibility for that category of business to close due to competitiveness, while having low business count will result in a higher possiblity for that category of business to remain open.
+Even though there is a high business count in one category, it will logically have a higher possibility for that category of business to close due to competitiveness, while having low business count will result in a higher possibility for that category of business to remain open.
 So it will be best to choose a business category where there is a balance in both the number of business in that category open and the possibility for that category to remain open when one is opening a business, like `Shopping` and `Home Services`.

 ## Question 5: Does the location affect whether a business remain open?